cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 ### Paragraph for adding to grant applications, etc.

-> The CNIO HPC cluster currently consists on: two login nodes working in active/passive mode (2x 40 core/392Gb RAM); a total of 728 compute cores distributed in 9 "standard" compute nodes (6x 52 core/512Gb RAM and 3x 64core/768Gb RAM) and a high-memory node (1x 224 core/2Tb RAM); a dedicated GPU node featuring 3 x Nvidia A100 80Gb GPUs.
+> The CNIO HPC cluster currently consists of: two login nodes working in active/passive mode (2x 40 core/392Gb RAM); a total of 728 compute cores distributed in 9 "standard" compute nodes (6x 52 core/512Gb RAM and 3x 64core/768Gb RAM) and a high-memory node (1x 224 core/2Tb RAM); a dedicated GPU node featuring 3 x Nvidia A100 80Gb GPUs.
 Local storage is composed of 48 4TB disks in a dual-channel enclosure organized into a RAID-10 unit with an effective available storage of 54TB which host the home directories, and a high-performance lustre storage system with 512 TB of effective available storage for computation.
 The cluster runs a Slurm queuing system with fairshare priority management.

 ## Cluster usage